Kaushal672/amazon-react-clone/README.md

 # Amazon-Clone with React

 This is a clone of popular e-commerce site Amazon using react.
-Checkout Backend code here.
 It is web application designed to add, remove, edit, add to cart, place order and review products.
 Checkout backend code [here](https://github.com/Kaushal672/rest-api-amazon-clone).

 ## Live Demo